matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 can be specified by setting ``rcParams.axes3d.mouserotationstyle``, see :doc:`/users/explain/customizing`.

-Originally (prior to v3.10), the 2D mouse position corresponded directly to azimuth and elevation; this is also how it is done in `MATLAB <https://www.mathworks.com/help/matlab/ref/view.html>`_.
+Prior to v3.10, the 2D mouse position corresponded directly to azimuth and elevation; this is also how it is done in `MATLAB <https://www.mathworks.com/help/matlab/ref/view.html>`_.
 To keep it this way, set ``mouserotationstyle: azel``.